 Natural Language Processing Group

 My research is to develop trustworthy agents that can communicate effectively with people and improve over time through interaction.
 I broadly identify with the machine learning (ICML, NIPS) and natural language processing (ACL, NAACL, EMNLP) communities.

 Finally, I am a strong proponent of efficient and reproducible research.
-We have been developing CodaLab Worksheets in collaboration with Microsoft Research, a new platform that allows researchers to run and manage their experiments by maintaining the full provenance of an experiment from raw data to final results.
+We have been developing CodaLab Worksheets, a new platform that allows researchers to run and manage their experiments by maintaining the full provenance of an experiment from raw data to final results.
 Most of our recent papers have been published on CodaLab as executable papers.
 We are actively looking for contributors, so please contact me if you're interested!